 October-March: 10 am-4 pm

-There are no regular guided tours of the New Palace (main tract); guided tours of the Italian Palace (in German) every half-hour
+There are no regular guided tours of the state rooms of the New Palace.

 5.50 euros regular

 10 euros reduced

 Parking facilities in the centre of Bayreuth can be found at www.bayreuth.de.